asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 </ItemGroup>
 ```

-ad 2) We need to add the following line to `Grains.proto`:
+ad 2) We need to add the following line to the beginning `Grains.proto`:

 ```protobuf
 import "Messages.proto";